Armael/papiers/README.md

 ## Build instructions

-- Install batteries, yojson and ANSITerminal (`opam install batteries yojson ANSITerminal` if you have opam)
+- Install batteries, yojson, ANSITerminal, uri and camlzip (`opam install batteries yojson ANSITerminal uri camlzip` if you have opam)
-- Edit the `src/config.ml` if you want to change the db location (by default it is `~/.papiers.db`), or the default reader for the sources (default: `xdg-open`)
+- Edit the `src/config.ml` if you want to change the default reader for the sources (default: `xdg-open`)
 - Then:
 ```
 ./configure